 2. Lorica Squamata

-Lorica squamata was a scale armour, looking like the skin of a fish.
+Lorica squamata was a scale armour used by Roman soldiers which looked like the skin of a fish.

 Hundreds of thin scales made of iron or bronze were sewn to a fabric shirt.
 Some models have flat scales, some were curved, tin was added to the surface of some scales in some shirts, possibly as a decorative touch.

 The metal was rarely more than 0.8 mm thick, it was light and flexible and the overlapping scale effect gave added strength.